#Article

 For example, if the assessor is asking each candidate the same situational question, they must score the candidate’s answer according to the same criteria (such as originality, reasoning or comprehension).
 They should never focus on traits unrelated to the answer.

-Monitor Your Processes
+3. Monitor and Audit Your Processes Regularly

 Monitor the assessors’ scoring process to ensure they haven’t fallen into a pattern influenced by conscious or unconscious biases.
 Review your training process several times every year.